Marco9723/STMAE-project/README.md

 # SETUP
 The project was done on Windows OS and is built using the CMake framework.
-It is necessary to create a folder for the project that contains another folder with src folder, CMakeLists.txt, images folder, model folder, README.md file.
+It is necessary to create a folder for the project that contains another folder with src folder, CMakeLists.txt, images folder, models folder, README.md file.
 Training has already been done.
 It is necessary to include in the CMakeLists.txt the RTNeural library and save it locally on the PC.
 Be sure to change all the RTNeurals paths before running the build, as well for the JUCE path.